Shivaraj2003/CG-LAB/README.md

 # CG-LAB
 ## Computer Graphics Laboratory Programs

-This repository contains a collection of programs developed for the Computer Graphics laboratory .
+This repository contains a collection of programs of the Computer Graphics laboratory .
 Each program is implemented using C and OpenGL to demonstrate various computer graphics concepts.

 ## Program List